heikkipesonen/angular-table/readme.md

   - filtering
   - sorting
 - row icons / buttons
-- all data paging, filtering and sorting in one service

 currently watches changes on (ie. things that can be changed when live):